 This one is a fun exercise that kids love.
 Instead of rocking back and forth on the back, they will lie on the belly, grab their feet, and rock forward and back this way.
 Again, you can use many images here of boats or even a bow and arrow to encourage more fun and smiles while the kids exercise.

 This exercise takes Rolling Like a Ball one step further so the feet clap together like a seal.
 Experiment with the rhythm here, how many times can they clap their feet on the way up or down?
 Start small and gradually count more.
 You can even make it into a contest!
-Winner gets to choose the next exercise for the class just for fun.
+The winner gets to choose the next exercise for the class just for fun.

 As you can see, there are plenty of ways to make Pilates fun for kids.
 All of these exercises can easily make up at least 15 minutes of a class.